kwadrnt/whiteboarding/README.md

 	What is the runtime (big o) of your solution?

 1. Given two strings, check if the first string occurs within the second string.
-Return true if the second is within the first.
+Return true if it does and false if not.

   Hint: you can use built-in methods.